 “When one stops to consider, it should be very unlikely to grow world class Pinot Noirs and Chardonnays this far south along the West Coast.
-In this respect, Santa Barbara’s east-west valleys..are truly magical,” explains Jonathan Nagy, winemaker at Byron when talking about what makes Santa Barbara wine special.
+In this respect, Santa Barbara’s east-west valleys..are truly magical,” explains Jonathan Nagy, winemaker at Byron when talking about what makes the wines of Santa Barbara special.
 “The wines are unique, compelling, and exceptional.”

 The larger Santa Barbara region is comprised of six smaller American Viticultural Areas (AVAs).1 Of these, two – Santa Maria Valley and Sta.
 Rita Hills – have unique geographic characteristics where the vineyards lie in east-west valleys (transverse ranges) along the Pacific coastline.
 Ocean refrigerated air is pulled in from the Pacific resulting in hyper-cooled temperatures in the vineyards.2 These cool temperatures translate into a long growing season, particularly when compared to other premium Chardonnay and Pinot Noir regions such Burgundy, Willamette Valley, and Russian River Valley.3 This extended growing season results in optimal physiological ripeness of the grapes.
 In a nod to the 2004 movie Sideways, which featured the wines of the region and firmly thrust the region into the limelight, Brewer-Clifton founder and winemaker Greg Brewer refers to the famed east-west valleys as “sideways sirens.”